KARAN-KATAKDHOND/Microplastic_Pollution_Prediction/README.md

 The project successfully showcases how machine learning can be applied to environmental data to predict and analyze microplastic pollution.
 The outcomes can aid researchers, policymakers, and conservation efforts.

 ## STEPS TO RUN PROJECT:
-1.install python and then requirements.txt
+1.install python and then requirements.txt\n
-2.using streamlite run app.py file
+2.using streamlite run app.py file \n
-3.app will run on localhost port 8502
+3.app will run on localhost port 8502\n
-4.after running open this link in browser:http://localhost:8502/ 5.after running app give required inputs and click predict button to see final result.
+4.after running open this link in browser:http://localhost:8502/\n 5.after running app give required inputs and click predict button to see final result.\n